Edmonton-region-leads-in-manufacturing-productivity

 Technical Standards

-Rigorous standard certification sure, combined with highly skilled staff and infrastructure mean that goods manufactured in the region meet the highest international standards for quality.
+Rigorous standard certification sure, combined with highly skilled staff and infrastructure mean that goods manufactured in the Region meet the highest international standards for quality.

 Technology

-Whether it’s orbital welding, laser cladding, 3D-printing, nanofabrication, automation or rapid prototyping the region has technology experience to meet your requirements for advanced manufacturing.
+Whether it’s orbital welding, laser cladding, 3D-printing, nanofabrication, automation or rapid prototyping the Region has technology experience to meet your requirements for advanced manufacturing.

 There’s also plenty of resources available for those looking to drive innovation in their manufacturing operations.
 For example, InnoTech Alberta’s Alberta Manufacturing and Fabrication Innovation program supports the manufacturing sector through education, de-risking technologies and processes, by providing resources and expertise to support the technology adoption process.
 There are also private sector groups driving innovation in the sector.
 One example is Prototype Hubs – they have developed an advanced manufacturing platform that automates the manufacturing process and connects those needing prototypes with those who can make them.